 Land Purchase and Construction Projects

-Direct Farm Ownership Loans offer financing for farmers to buy land, improve their current operations, boost their productivity, and assist with land tenure to keep the farmland in the family for the next generation.
+Direct Farm Ownership Loans offer to finance for farmers to buy land, improve their current operations, boost their productivity, and assist with land tenure to keep the farmland in the family for the next generation.
 These loans are available for up to $600,000.

 A Direct Farm Ownership Microloan is available for up to $50,000.
 These loans serve the same purpose but are easier to apply for and secure.